misael28/flutterCounterScreen/README.md

 A simple Flutter project that counts numbers while a button is pressed.
 Kind of my second flutter project!

+Please take a look at the lib/main.dart file!
 ## Getting Started

 This project is a starting point for a Flutter application.